9 Steps to Know Everything: Building Marketing Analytics for Comfy

 - how replacing or disabling the least efficient campaigns or channels affects COMFY’s revenue;

 - at what stage of the funnel it’s necessary to push customers and encourage them to make a purchase and what channel is best for this.

 In conclusion, we want to say a few words to everyone who understands the importance of the mutual influence of channels.
 Don’t be afraid to try new analytical tools.
 Develop your own method of evaluating ad campaigns and constantly improve it to distribute your budget and make other important decisions based on data.
 And if, in the process, you have any questions, leave them in the comments — we’ll be happy to help.

 P.S.
-If the story of COMFY has inspired you to set up end-to-end analytics but you don’t know where to start, fill out the form and we’ll send you a webinar on the topic.
+If the story of COMFY has inspired you to set up marketing analytics but you don’t know where to start, fill out the form and we’ll send you a webinar on the topic.
 You’ll learn what data to combine and in what sequence and what to do with your reports.